Enhancing Membership Inference Attacks on Diffusion Models from a Frequency-Domain Perspective: Related Works

 \textbf{Membership Inference Attacks on Diffusion Models.} Recently, membership inference attacks on diffusion models have garnered increasing attention.
-In white-box settings, \cite{pang2023white} proposed executing an attack through the utilization of gradient information extracted from loss.
-In grey-box settings, the attacker can only access the intermediate and final outputs \citep{duan2023diffusion}. \cite{matsumoto2023membership} pioneered the approach of employing diffusion loss to perform query-based membership inference. \cite{duan2023diffusion} introduced an attack leveraging DDIM inversion to retrieve intermediate outputs from the models.
+In white-box settings, \cite{pang2023white} proposed executing an attack through the utilization of gradient information extracted from the loss.
+In grey-box settings, the attacker can only access the intermediate and final outputs \citep{duan2023diffusion}. \citep{carlini2023extracting} first conduct membership inference on unconditional diffusion models by applying LiRA (Likelihood Ratio Attack) \cite{carlini2022membership}, which requires training multiple shadow models.
+This approach is impractical for diffusion models due to the high computational cost. \cite{matsumoto2023membership} pioneered the approach of employing diffusion loss to perform query-based membership inference. \cite{duan2023diffusion} introduced an attack leveraging DDIM inversion to retrieve intermediate outputs from the models.
 Meanwhile, \cite{kong2023efficient} proposed a proximal initialization technique to acquire the deterministic initial noise.
 The attack is realized by the prediction of this noise from the model.
 In addition, attacks leveraging the correlation between texts and images have also achieved advancements \citep{wen2024detecting, zhai2024membership,li2024unveiling}.
 Moreover, there has also been a growing interest in attacks for diffusion models in black-box settings \citep{pang2023black}.

 \textbf{Frequency Analysis for Diffusion Models.} \cite{rissanen2022generative} observed the implicit spectral bias of diffusion models, which favors generating low-frequency components before high-frequency components. \cite{yang2023diffusion} has also demonstrated, from the perspective of the power spectrum of natural images, that diffusion models initially learn to recover low-frequency components, and then, in fewer subsequent time steps, learn to recover high-frequency components.
 This results in greater uncertainty in the restoration of high-frequency details. \cite{falck2025fourier} empirically verifies, from a signal-to-noise ratio perspective, that during training, high-frequency components are more rapidly and early masked compared to low-frequency components.
 This leads to instability and greater variation in the quality of high-frequency generation.
 In addition, this inherent low-to-high frequency generation pattern observed in diffusion models is evident in both text-to-image and video generation \citep{yi2024towards, zhang2024large}.